Mayor: Teacher shot by 6-year-old 'red flag for the country'

 “A 6 year old gaining access to a loaded gun and shooting him/herself or someone else, sadly, is not so rare,” he said in an email.

-In the Newport News case, Police Chief Steve Drew said Friday that the shooting didn’t appear to be an accident and that it was isolated to the single victim.
+In the Newport News case, Drew said Friday that the shooting didn’t appear to be an accident and that it was isolated to the single victim.
 He said the student and teacher had known each other in a classroom setting.

 “We did not have a situation where someone was going around the school shooting,” Drew told reporters.